JohhJiang/JohhJiang/README.md

 - 👋 Hi, I’m @JohhJiang
-- 👀 I’m interested in teaching Alevel and AP computer science
+- 👀 I’m an Avaloq Technical Lead in HCLtech GuangZhou Office.

 <!---
 JohhJiang/JohhJiang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.